-Although the council has run events and activities in parks for some years, it has never had a fully developed income generation policy that set a framework for staff and important stakeholders, such as the Park Advisory Groups, or those with licenses and leases, to work within.
+Although the council has run events and activities in parks for some years, it has never had a fully developed income generation policy that set a framework for staff and important stakeholders to work within.

-This document seeks to identify the main potential income streams, and to provide guidance as to how these might be developed so as to have transparency and consistency in such a diverse and variable area.
+This document seeks to identify the main potential income streams, and to provide guidance as to how these might be developed, so as to have transparency and consistency in such a diverse and variable area.